-- 1. Be an Arizona certified EMT-Basic with a minimum of one year of experience - Meet NPC placement requirements for ENL 101 (College Composition I) and MAT 101 (Basic Technical Mathematics) - 3.
-Have a TB skin test within six months of the start of the program and MMR and Hepatitis B (or waiver) immunizations.
+- 1. Be an Arizona certified EMCT with a minimum of one year of experience - 2.
+Meet NPC placement requirements for ENL 101 (College Composition I) and MAT 101 (Basic Technical Mathematics) - 3.
+Have a TB skin test throughout the program, MMR and Hepatitis B, Varicella and TdaP immunizations.